Lily Abegg: Career

-From 1934 to 40 she was the East Asia correspondent of the Frankfurter Allgemeine Zeitung (FAZ) in Tokyo, and in 1939 she reported about the Second Sino-Japanese War from China.
-After returning to Switzerland, she wrote for the Weltwoche, reporting from the Middle East and South East Asia, but returned to her post as FAZ East Asia correspondent from 1954 to 64.
+From 1934 to 1940, she was the East Asia correspondent of the Frankfurter Zeitung in Tokyo.
+In 1939, she reported from China about the Second Sino-Japanese War.

+After returning to Switzerland, she wrote for the Weltwoche, reporting from the Middle East and South East Asia, but returned to her post as FAZ East Asia correspondent from 1954 to 1964.
 After she returned to Switzerland again in 1964, she served as Asia advisor to the FAZ.